IBM/wc-devops-utilities/doc/DeploySlaveDesign.md

-# Deploy Slave design #
+# DeploySlave design #

 ## Overview ##
-Deploy Slave is built as a Jenkins slave.
-It includes doccker daemon, Helm and pre-defined utilities.
+DeploySlave is built as a Jenkins slave.
+It includes Docker daemon, Helm, and pre-defined utilities.

-Unlike the Deploy Controller, which is created on demand, a Deploy Slave pod is created when a job is triggered in the Jenkins master ui.
+Unlike the DeployController, which is created on demand, a DeploySlave pod is created when a job is triggered in the Jenkins master UI.
 When the job is done, the temporary slave pod will be deleted.

 ## Requirement ##

-In this project, a Deploy Slave can perform the following tasks:
+In this project, a DeploySlave can perform the following tasks:

 * Build the Docker image